SuperPowered-Cat/GAN-Evaluation-Synthetic-vs-Real-Data/README.md

 This repository documents the code aspects of a research paper currently in process of publication.
 We encourage trying and testing out the model with different datasets for different results.

 To check out results, go to the [Results.md](Results.md) page.
-For running code, check out the [How-to-run.txt](How-to-run.txt) page.
+For running code, check out the [How-to-run.md](How-to-run.md) page.